njoy/ENDFtk/README.md

 #### Troubleshooting ####

+##### CMake doesn’t detect the right Python version #####

+Taken from the pybind11 FAQ.

+The CMake-based build system will try to automatically detect the installed version of Python and link against that.
+When this fails, or when there are multiple versions of Python and it finds the wrong one, delete CMakeCache.txt and then add -DPYTHON_EXECUTABLE=$(which python) to your CMake configure line.
+(Replace $(which python) with a path to python if your prefer.)

+A version of python 3.x is preferred.

 ##### importError cannot import name <sysconfig> #####

 This error sometimes comes up when running the cmake command.
 This appears to be related to an incomplete/corrupted python installation.
 It can be rectified by installing the distutils package for the python version that is being used.
 On a linux system, the following command should install the distutils package: